xf1op/Floptimizer/def-services.md

 <img width="395" height="202" alt="image" src="https://github.com/user-attachments/assets/9fd4800a-c3da-4900-a71c-bb15ad401281" />

 ### All services here are DEFAULT in windows (some arent), if you need to reset them, take this list for yourself and fix problems.
 Description was made by AI.
-I'm too lazy to make it, though i added what's safe to remove.
+I'm too lazy to make it, though i added what's safe to disable.
 | Service Display Name | Startup Type | Description |
 |-|-|-|
 | ActiveX Installer (AxInstSV) | Manual | Provides User Account Control (UAC) validation for Windows Installer installations using ActiveX. |